wjandrea/what-bash/README.md

 Always iterates over multiple types/instances, e.g:
     - echo: builtin and file
     - zsh: two files on Debian

-Exit Status:
-    3 - Invalid options
-    1 - At least one NAME is not found, or any other error 0 - otherwise

 For example:
     "what if type ls what zsh sh /"